Interested to learn more, or to schedule a demo? Don’t hesitate to get in touch.

 IMA is a big step forward in terms of being able to evaluate whether a hip implant is loose before going into the operating room.
 The method will also be easily accessible since the examination can be performed at the local hospital, while the actual analysis is carried out centrally.

-Two images of the patient are taken in a low-dose CT.
-For patients with hip replacements, a CT scan with internal and external hip rotation is required.
+Two images of the patient are taken with a low-dose CT-protocol.
+For patients with hip or knee replacements, a CT scan with internal and external hip rotation is required.
 For patients with spine implants, one CT scan in flexion and one in extension are required.
-Specially trained radiologists then analyse the images.
+Thereafter, specially trained radiologists analyze the images using the Sectra IMA® software.

-The IMA analysis will answer the question if there is a loose implant.
-The referral also includes images where it is possible to see exactly where the implant is moving.
-This means that the surgeon can immediately see what needs to be addressed.
+The IMA analysis will answer the question as to whether there is a loose implant or pseudarthrosis.
+The referral also includes images where it is possible to see exactly how and where the implant is moving.
+This helps the surgeon to better prepare for surgery.

-Sectra Implant Movement Analysis is primarily suitable for patients with hip or spine implants.
+Sectra IMA® is primarily suitable for patients with hip, knee or spine implants.